System-Admins/adcstoolbox/README.md

 ## Introduction
 SystemAdmins.AdcsToolbox is a PowerShell module designed to simplify the management and automation of Active Directory Certificate Services (ADCS).
-This module provides a set of cmdlets to perform common tasks related to ADCS.
+This module provides a set of cmdlets to perform common tasks related to ADCS such as database maintenance.

+## Pre-requisuites
+This module is only able to run on a Windows Server with the AD CS role installed.